Airlines Allowing Flying with Large ESA Dog

-Flying with a large ESA dog is a little difficult in 2021, for a few reasons.
+Flying with a large ESA dog is a little difficult nowadays, for a few reasons.
 Firstly, many airlines no longer accept emotional support animals as service animals, therefore they will often need to fly as standard pets.
 Secondly, some airlines that do permit flying with emotional support dogs, will only allow flying with small ESA dogs.
 Lastly, only a limited number of ESA dogs are permitted on board, per flight.

 In this article we will outline which airlines allow flying with a large ESA dog, and outline the process of taking a ESA dog on a flight.

 What are Emotional Support Animals (ESAs)?